-What a blessing for Plano residents!
-There is no shortage of excellent golf courses to choose from in and around Plano, but, wherever you decide to meet up with friends or business partners for a round of golf, the one thing you need to keep in mind is golfing safety.
+What a blessing for the residents of cities near Dallas!
+There is no shortage of excellent golf courses to choose from in and around here, but, wherever you decide to meet up with friends or business partners for a round of golf, the one thing you need to keep in mind is golfing safety.

 Golf is a great way to relax and spend time outdoors, but, we cannot overlook that it is also the cause of many injuries.
 Golf related injuries are more common than you think, but, they are easily avoidable.

 As a sport, golf offers a range of benefits; on average, playing an 18-hole game means you will walk a little over 4 miles, and regularly walking this much will help improve your stamina, cardiovascular fitness, and muscular endurance.
 There are also mental benefits given that golf is challenging and highly competitive, but, it is also a social activity, providing emotional benefits as well.

 Compared to other more physically demanding sports, the risk of injury from playing golf is lower.
 However, even though golf is a low-impact sport, it is associated with a significant number of injuries, mainly involving the lower back, the elbow, the hand, and wrist, as well as the shoulder.

 Being mindful of safety measures means you will stay healthier and able to enjoy this great sport and its many benefits.
 We asked our medical staff for some expert golfing safety tips on how to stay healthy while on the golf course, here are some of their secrets revealed.